 If your child experiences any of the following along with heart palpitations, you should make an appointment with your primary care pediatrician right away.

 If your child experiences heart palpitations without any of the above, you should keep a log of when palpitations occur and under what conditions, and talk to your primary care pediatrician at a regular checkup.
 If the palpitations occur often, and you are concerned, call your doctor or make an appointment to discuss the issue.
+If you are able to check your child’s heart rate by taking the pulse or touching the chest directly when the palpitations occur, that information will be helpful to your doctor.
+Ask your pediatrician for information on how to check your child's heart rate.

 Make sure to tell your doctor if your family has a history of known heart abnormalities or unexplained death before the age of 50 (including sudden infant death syndrome).